harrypotter306/lepy/readme.txt

 20180701  learning how to get the info of object, the property of class and instance.
           finishing the basic of oop part.
 20180705  learning the __slots__ method in advance oop programming part.
+20180706  learning the @property in advance oop programming part, but the principle is unclear.